 - Dark Forces even lowers the damage of blasters the farther the bolt has to travel.

-- In Jedi Knight, using Force Speed and running into a shot from a blaster weapon would result in more damage than if you'd been hit while standing still.
+- Jedi Knight: Dark Forces II included a form of collision damage (something like falling damage applied for any high-speed impact with a surface, not taking damage from simply touching enemies like in a platformer or something), which resulted in some oddities: using Force Speed and running into a shot from a blaster weapon would result in more damage than if you'd been hit while standing still.
 It seems like a decent amount of the damage caused by rockets (especially noticeable with the ones that latch onto you and wait for a few seconds before detonating) was purely from the impact.

 - However, one of the many technical books describing how the universe works describes that blaster bolts "hit instantly", and that the visible laser is really harmless.
 Of course, it's really just someone else's interpretation and not Word of God.